Vargodl/DVwords-WeekenStrung/README.md

 # DVwords-WeekenStrung©
 PLEASE NOTE: All of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

-I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonoymized and/or altered for effect to protect the innocent and mock the guilty.
+I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty.

 April 18